donnellyk/KVNBoundedImageView/README.md

 ### Installation with CocoaPods

-(Except not because still working on submitting to the CocoaPods repo)

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like KVNBoundedImageView in your projects.
 See the ["Getting Started" guide for more information](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking).

 #### Podfile